csabapalfi/pagespeed-insights-scripts/README.md

 ### `--lantern-debug` - save metrics estimation traces

-`--lantern-debug --save-assets --local` will save traces for how metrics were simulated by Lantern
+`--lantern-debug --save-assets --local` will save traces for how metrics were simulated by Lantern.

 ```
 $ npx pagespeed-score \